Positives

 Powder

-The new set back inserts for the 2021 Jones Flagship make this a better powder board compared to the 2021.
-Now you can get -4.625” back from center of board when set all the way way back with a 23.6” stance width.
+The new setback inserts for the 2021 Jones Flagship make this a better powder board compared to the 2021.
+Now, you can get -4.625” back from the center of the board when set all the way way back with a 23.6” stance width.
 Add the 12.5mm of taper and the early rise in the nose you have a very floaty ride.
-It feels more in the powder than the Hovercraft but the nose does an amazing job at keeping up.
+It feels more in the powder than the Hovercraft, but the nose does an amazing job at keeping up.
 The pretty sizeable Spoon tech makes turning faster/more enjoyable in powder.
 It has such a nice roll from edge to edge.
-So if directional float in powder is important to you, then the 2021 is the only call.
-It is a really good call for those that see a lot of steep angle powder.
+So, if directional float in powder is important to you, then 2021 is the only call.
+It is a really good call for those who see a lot of steep-angle powder.

 The Jones Flagship 2020 had a nice overhaul that gives it a different nose/tail with a lot more taper in the tail (1mm vs. 12.5mm) and somewhat mellowed out flex that gives it much better uneven terrain performance than it had before.